 The simplest way to make this vegetable bouillon powder and the way that I like best due to ease is the shake or whisk method.

 Simply add all ingredients to a jar and shake or to a bowl and whisk thoroughly until blended well.
-To use, for flavoring, combine one heaping tablespoonful to one cup hot water: 1 TABLESPOON mix + 1 cup hot water.
+To use, for flavoring, combine one heaping tablespoonful with one cup hot water: 1 TABLESPOON mix + 1 cup hot water.

 Blender Method